 Depending on the equipment your label printers have available and the skill of their press operators, you can incorporate metallic foil and inks into your label for an elegant shine.
-Other techniques include using “crinkly” textured material to give the label for a well-worn rustic look or giving it a handcrafted appearance with a wood veneer.
+Other luxury label printing techniques include using “crinkly” textured material to give the label for a well-worn rustic look or giving it a handcrafted appearance with a wood veneer.
 Embossing can give your label subtle three-dimensional texture, drawing eyes and fingers to your logo or product name.

 Ask your label printer what premium label-making techniques and materials they offer that can give your product a high-quality finish.

 Would people be willing to drop $200 on good cognac if it had a flimsy, peeling label?
 Probably not.

 Luxury buyers expect the luxury experience to extend to product packaging, and that includes the label.
 For a label that says, “This product is worth the cost,” choose materials that feel and look sumptuous.
 (Though, again, keep your target market in mind.
 One buyer’s “sumptuous” may be another buyer’s “ostentatious”.)